cardstack/cardstack/packages/reward-root-submitter/README.md

 ## Running locally

-If you install ganache, you can create a fork of sokol or gnosis chain with
+If you install ganache, you can create a fork of sokol or gnosis with

     pdm run fork_sokol